ssbc/docs/blog/sbot-announce.md

 ## Confidentiality

-Web applications are not good at confidentiality.
+Web applications are not good at confidentiality, but they're great at connectivity.
+Desktop applications are the reverse: confidential, but not connective.
-Scuttlebot is for desktop applications, that want to have confidential operation along with shared networks.
+Scuttlebot is for applications that want to have the best of both: confidential operation, and great connectivity.
-User actions stay on the device, and only public data gets published.
+Using Scuttlebot, your user interactions can stay on the device, while only the public data gets published.

-Scuttlebot uses [libsodium](http://doc.libsodium.org/) to encrypt confidential log-entries.
+For private sharing, Scuttlebot uses [libsodium](http://doc.libsodium.org/) to encrypt confidential log-entries.
 Log IDs are public keys, and so once two logs are mutually following each other, they can exchange confidential data freely.